emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-4-10-Multi-Period Inventory Planning with Stochastic Demand Using Python.md

 orders from the manufacturing plant and available inventory reaches to the maximum level.

-PCC and retailer has a 100% service level agreement which is an order should be satisfied within 7 days.
-Therefore, PCC carries safety stock to be able to meet retailers service level requirement.

 PCC receives a purchase plan from retailer and prepares a production plan by product and week.
 PCC does not hold inventory at the manufacturing